Configurable Independent Component Analysis Preprocessing Accelerator: Background and Related Work

 where the demixing matrix $\mathbf{W}$ is the inverse of the mixing matrix, assuming the estimation is perfect.

+In band full-duplex (IBFD) can be considered as a prime example application that demands high performance ICA architectures \cite{Ref_Fouda_2020,Ref_Lu_2020}, where the successive interference cancellation (SIC) in IBFD systems is considered as a BSS problem.
+In this case, the ICA algorithm is applied to separate the self-interference signal (SI) and the signal-of-interest (SOI).
+It is shown in \cite{Ref_Fouda_2020} that the received signal that contains the mixture of SOI and SI and a direct feedback digital transmitted signal are the input to the ICA algorithm.
+Thus, the BSS problem can be formulated as follows

+where $Y_{si}$ and $Y_{mix}$ are the two input signals to the ICA algorithm.
+The signal $Y_{si}$ is the direct input from the SI signal $X_{si}$ whereas $Y_{mix}$ is the mixture of the SI and the SOI signal $X_{soi}$.
+The $H_{ord}$ and $H_{soi}$ denote the SI and SOI channels respectively.
+The ICA algorithm then estimates the demixing matrix and separate the SI and SOI signals.
+The simulation results shown in \cite{Ref_Fouda_2020} illustrate that the output SINR of the ICA-based SIC scheme outperforms the conventional SIC approach.
+Furthermore, it is shown in \cite{Ref_Lu_2020} that different ICA algorithms such as FastICA \cite{Ref_Hyvarinen_1999} or ICA-EBM \cite{Ref_Li_2010} can be applied to this ICA-based SIC scheme.

 In ICA, the demixing matrix is estimated by searching for orthogonal vectors iteratively.
-Works in the literature \cite{Ref_Hyvarinen_1999} show that including a preprocessing stage before searching for the orthogonal vectors is crucial for reducing the number of iterations required and for improving the quality of the estimated demixing matrix.
+Prior work in literature \cite{Ref_Stone_2004,Ref_Hyvarinen_1999,Ref_Li_2010} shows that including a preprocessing stage before searching for the orthogonal vectors is crucial for reducing the number of iterations required and for improving the quality of the estimated demixing matrix.

-The main purpose of ICA preprocessing is to whiten the received signal and the operational flow is shown in Fig.~\ref{fig_ICA_Preprocessing_Flow}.
-In the first step of ICA preprocessing, the received signals are centered by subtracting the mean of signals, which is shown as follows:
+The main purpose of ICA preprocessing is to whiten the received signal as shown in Fig.~\ref{fig_ICA_Preprocessing_Flow}.
+In the first step of ICA preprocessing, the received signals are centered by subtracting the mean of signals, described as follows:

-Specifically, $\mathbf{\bar{Y}^i}$ and $E\{\mathbf{Y^i}\}$ are the $i$-th centered mixed received signal and its mean, respectively.
+Specifically, $\mathbf{\bar{Y}_i}$ and $E\{\mathbf{Y_i}\}$ are the $i$-th centered mixed received signal and its mean, respectively.
 The second step of preprocessing stage is whitening where the centered signals are whitened to have unit variance.
-In order to whiten the centered signals, the covariance matrix is calculated firstly as follows:
+In order to whiten the centered signals, the covariance matrix is calculated first as follows:

 where $\mathbf{Y_c}$ is the covariance matrix of the centered signals, which is also a $N \times N$ Hermitian matrix.
 In the following, the EVD is performed on the covariance matrix as follows: